Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Media/Documentation/Media.md

 ## Media module
-The media module multimedia content on a page.
+The media module presents multimedia content on a page.
 It can be used to show video, images, PDF documents within your page, and will render a download link for other file types.

 ![Settings](Media.png)